 - Don’t wear too tight clothes.
 Loose clothing allows air to keep your body dry.
 Sweat can be the culprit for your recurring vaginal infections.

 - Wear breathable clothes such as cotton.
 It wicks away the moisture and keeps the area dry.
-Cotton underwear also do not irritate skin like the synthetic ones do.
+Cotton underwear also does not irritate skin like the synthetic ones do.

 - Avoid wearing those fabrics that make your vagina itchy and hot.
 Don’t wear polyester, spandex, Lycra, lace, tights etc. close to your sensitive area.